piom8813/RecordSweeper/readme.md

 3. [Mugshot Sites](mugshot-sites.md) - Unlike the opt-outs of the public record databases, removing your information from mugshot sites is not as easy.
 Many of these websites charge several hundred dollars to remove your mugshot and other criminal history information.
 Some sites will remove your record for free, but that is only if you record was sealed or expunged.

+4. [Marketing Sites](marketing-sites.md) - These are marketing sites that don't display your information like [individual sites](individual-sites.md), but collect and sell it to other sites and other people, like [data aggregators](aggregators.md).

-4. [Before You Finish](before-you-finish.md) - There are a few steps you should take to make sure that when you clear your public record, it stays clear.
+5. [Before You Finish](before-you-finish.md) - There are a few steps you should take to make sure that when you clear your public record, it stays clear.
 These are the same things we do, for ourselves and our families.
 These are also things you should do whether you qualify to erase your criminal record or not.